kixe/TextformatterPageImages/README.md

 works proper together with other textformatters like markdown.

 ## Thanks
-thnaks to Diogo for the nice module TextformatterImageTags which is the mother of this module.
+thanks to Diogo for the nice module TextformatterImageTags which is the mother of this module.